ding-lab/PE-CGS-pipeline/README.md

 You should now be inside a running container.

 To generate the run directory, execute the following command.
 Replace PIPELINE_NAME with the pipeline variant you would like to run (i.e. pecgs_TN_wxs_bam), RUN_LIST with the filepath of the run list describing samples you would like to run (see inputs section for more details), and RUN_DIR with the absolute filepath where you would like the runs to execute.
-The RUN_DIR **must** be on `/scratch1`. `/storage1` has cacheing issues that may cause some steps of the pipeline to fail.
+The RUN_DIR **must** be on `/scratch1`. `/storage1` has caching issues that may cause some steps of the pipeline to fail.

 ```bash
 python generate_run_commands.py make-run PIPELINE_NAME RUN_LIST RUN_DIR
 ```

-NOTE: for additinal arguments to generate_run_commands.py see **Additional arguments to generate_run_commands.py** section.
+NOTE: for additional arguments to generate_run_commands.py see **Additional arguments to generate_run_commands.py** section.
 Some of these arguments include being able to specify which compute1 queue to use and how to pass in sequencing info for fastq files.

 Following execution of this command, a directory should now exist at whatever path was specified for RUN_DIR.
 Inside that directory you should see one file: `1.run_jobs.sh`.
 There should also be three directories: `inputs`, `logs`, and `runs`.